 - You can alter the layout and navigation.

-- You can change the color scheme and website theme.
+- You can change the colour scheme and website theme.

 - You can edit button placement and text.